Checking out Kardia Mobile and wondering if this is worth exploring further?

 That unclassified EKG review comes back as an Analysis Report inside of the App:

-- There would be some brief technical information regarding the EKG, for example rate and rhythm.
-This information is enclosed in a box with a green or orange or red background that indicates how severe it is.
-The traffic light colors mentioned above.
+2: There would be some brief technical information regarding the EKG, for example rate and rhythm.
+This information is enclosed in a box with a green or orange or red background that indicates how severe it is using the traffic light colors mentioned above.
 This is followed with the recommendation.

 When using this option, they also send you an email when you order this Analysis Report for the unclassified reading and another email when the Analysis Report is available.
 This can then be reviewed securely online or in the App itself.